 The diagnostic imaging department is home to a 32-Slice Volume Computed Tomography (VCT) from GE Healthcare.
-The LightSpeed replaces the older CT technology previously used at Southwest Regional.
+The LightSpeed replaces the older CT technology previously used at Washington Health System Greene.
 The VCT offers an innovative way for physicians to obtain fast, highly accurate information needed to diagnose disease and life-threatening illnesses.
 This includes such things as cardiovascular disease, stroke and chest pain.

 The VCT is able to capture images of a beating heart in five heartbeats, an organ in one second, and perform whole body trauma in ten seconds.
 This is more than twice as fast as a conventional CT scanner.
 This speed is especially helpful in shortening breath holds for geriatric patients, patients who are on ventilators and pediatric patients.